 Plantar warts are unsightly, but they’re also very common.
 It’s estimated that at any given time, 10% of Americans have plantar warts.
-At Colorado Foot and Ankle Sports Medicine in Parker, Colorado, double-board certified podiatrist, Kevin Blue, DPM, and their expert team provide safe, effective treatment and removal of plantar warts.
+At Colorado Foot + Ankle Sports Medicine in Parker, Colorado, podiatrists Kevin Blue, DPM, FACFAS, Derek Ley, DPM, AACFAS, and their expert team provide safe, effective treatments for plantar warts, including removal.
 To request your consultation, call the office, or use the online booking tool today.

 Plantar warts are small, fleshy growths that usually develop in weight-bearing areas like the heels and balls of your feet.
 They’re caused by a strain of the human papillomavirus (HPV) and are highly contagious.

 Most plantar warts go away on their own, but if yours cause you pain or begin to affect your quality of life, don’t wait to seek medical help.

 Plantar warts vary in shape, size, and location.
 Common telltale signs of plantar warts include: